The Nun movies in order The Conjuring Marathon

 The Nun II Movie 110 min.
 2023In 1956 France, a priest is violently murdered, and Sister Irene begins to investigate.
 She once again comes face-to-face with a powerful evil.USER SCORE 7

-The Conjuring Universe is more than just a collection of horror films.
+The Conjuring Universe is more than just a bunch of horror movies.
 It's a tightly woven tapestry of demonic entities, occult rituals, and intense exorcisms, all under the watchful eye of producers James Wan and Peter Safran.
-If there's one corner of this universe that will give you goosebumps, it's the Valak saga.
-With The Nun and The Nun II, you dive deeper into the origins of this demonic entity, straight from the dark catacombs of a Catholic convent in Romania.
-It’s gothic horror at its finest, complete with medieval corridors, cursed relics, and a nun who haunts your dreams.
+If there's one thing that's bound to give you goosebumps, it's the Valak saga.
+With The Nun and The Nun II, you'll dive deeper into the origins of this demonic entity, straight from the dark catacombs of a Catholic convent in Romania.
+It's gothic horror at its finest, complete with medieval corridors, cursed relics, and a haunting nun.
+The films are perfectly interconnected, not just in story but also in atmosphere.
+You get a mix of jump scares, deep lore, and that classic Warner Bros.
+Pictures and New Line Cinema horror vibe that's unique to this universe.
+And yes, the connection to the Warrens is there too, even if it seems distant at first.
+So, you've ever been curious about where The Nun fits in the Conjuring timeline?
+Well, look no further because this is your ultimate viewing guide.

 The Connection to the Broader Conjuring Universe:

-So whether you're rewatching or diving into this Catholic monastery horror for the first time, know that with The Nun and The Nun II, you're not only in for a good scare but also discovering an essential piece of the Conjuring universe.
-Dim those lights, press play, and above all, don't forget to look behind you.
-Because in this convent, no one is ever truly alone.
+Whether you're a horror fanatic or just looking for a night of thrills and laughter, The Conjuring: The Nun movie marathon was great.
+The movies are stunning and terrifying in equal measure, and they're full of lore that fits into the larger Conjuring story.
+Bonnie Aarons as Valak is absolutely the stuff of nightmares.
+Whether you're rewatching or experiencing this Catholic monastery horror for the first time, know that with The Nun and The Nun II, you're in for a good scare and getting an essential piece of the Conjuring universe.
+Just dim the lights, press play, and, most importantly, look behind you.
+Since this convent is a place where no one is ever truly alone.